containernetworking/cni/SPEC.md

 The `ips` field is a list of IP configuration information determined by the plugin.
 Each item is a dictionary describing of IP configuration for a network interface.
 IP configuration for multiple network interfaces and multiple IP configurations for a single interface may be returned as separate items in the `ips` list.
 All properties known to the plugin should be provided, even if not strictly required.
-- `version` (string): either "4" or "6" and corresponds to the IP version of the addresses in the entry.
-   All IP addresses and gateways provided must be valid for the given `version`.
 - `address` (string): an IP address in CIDR notation (eg "192.168.1.3/24").
 - `gateway` (string): the default gateway for this subnet, if one exists.
    It does not instruct the CNI plugin to add any routes with this gateway: routes to add are specified separately via the `routes` field.